StudioEtrange/es-manage/README.md

-# Elasticsearch Management Tools
+# Elastic Suite Management Tools

-Shell tools to manage Elasticsearch suite.
+Shell tools to manage Elastic Suite.

 Without polluting your system, nor using root/sudo.
 Everything in one single folder.
 No prerequired / external dependencies required.
 Everything needed will be downloaded.
 All you need is internet and git.